Jerdon's baza: Habits

 The bird is typically seen in pairs making aerial sallies; crest held erect.
 Occasionally, the birds may be seen in small family parties of 3 to 5 seen in flight near edge of forests.
 The birds indulge in 'soaring and undulating' display flights near the nest.
 Breeding season varies locally but the bird is known to breed almost the entire year with the exception of a few months around April and May.
+2 – 3 eggs are laid, young are dependent on their parents for some time after fledgling.
 Food includes lizards, grasshoppers and other large insects.
 The stomach contents of a specimen collected in present-day Kurseong included agamid lizard, Japalura variegata, several longicorn beetles and mantises.